chubbz327/Zoe/README.md

-Zoe -  zoe-generator - Application Scaffolding for Mojolicious Framework
+Zoe - application generation via yaml description file

 #SYNOPSIS
+The purpose of Zoe, is to generate applications based on meta data.
+Applicaitons are described via yaml description file.

-The zoe-generator script generates Model, View, and Controller code for use with Mojolicious.
+The zoe-generator script reads the description file and  generates :
+	1. Model, View, and Controller code
-Object details, fields, table, relationships are defined in YAML in a file passed to zoe-generator by the -app_file command argument.
+	2. RESTFul JSON webservices for models described
+	3. ORB for model persistance
+	4. Admin Web interface with authentication and authorization

 #INSTALL